 Munchausen's by internet

-A relatively new condition has been labelled Munchausen's by internet.
-This is where a person joins an internet support group for people with a serious health condition, such as cystic fibrosis or leukaemia, and then claims to have the illness themselves.
+Munchausen's by internet is a relatively new phenomenon where a person joins an internet support group for people with a serious health condition, such as cystic fibrosis or leukaemia, and then claims to have the illness themselves.

-While these actions may only be confined to the internet, they can have an incredibly destructive effect on support groups and online communities.
-People with genuine health conditions have reported feelings of betrayal and anger upon discovering they have been lied to.
+While these actions may only be confined to the internet, they can have a significant negative impact on support groups and online communities.
+For example, people with genuine health conditions have reported feelings of betrayal and anger upon discovering they've been lied to.

 - posts and messages that contain large chunks of information and appear to have been directly copied from health websites, such as NHS Choices

 - reports of experiencing symptoms that appear to be much more severe than most people would experience

 - making claims of near-fatal bouts of illness followed by a miraculous recovery